jwhittle933/thesis-research/transation_technique_olofsson.md

 6) _The Vorlage of the Greek word_

 62: "The type of consistency that is a sign of literality is one where the translators _deliberately aimed at increased regularity_ in the choice of equivalents, despite that the outcome was a translation where the nuances of the original were rubbed out and the target language was not employed in a natural way."

+250: "We can consider LXX-Proverbs a prose translation despite the stichic lay-out that copyists hand down."

+257: "The almost inevitable outcome, 'stichic prose', is a text of a hybrid nature.
+Its appearance suggests poetry, but it is not."

+351: "It has long been observed that the 'additions' in LXX-Proverbs are mainly concentrated in the first part of the book, especially in chapters 1-9.
+In later chapters the number of additions decreases."